allenai/common/README.md

 alternative to Maven Central) via [BinTray](https://bintray.com/) at https://bintray.com/allenai/maven.
 If you have the latest version of our [core plugins](https://github.com/allenai/sbt-plugins) the [BinTray resolver will be included by default](https://github.com/allenai/sbt-plugins/blob/master/src/main/scala/org/allenai/plugins/CoreRepositories.scala#L24).
-Otherwise you will need to include [a resolver for the BinTray repo](https://github.com/softprops/bintray-sbt#resolving-bintray-artifacts) using the `sbt-bintray` plugin to find this artifact.
+Otherwise you will need to include [a resolver for the JCenter repo](https://github.com/softprops/bintray-sbt#resolving-bintray-artifacts) using the `sbt-bintray` plugin to find this artifact.